XanaduAI/strawberryfields/.github/CONTRIBUTING.md

   Based on these reports, we may ask you to make small changes to your branch before merging the pull request into the master branch.
 Alternatively, you can also
   [grant us permission to make changes to your pull request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/).

-:strawberry: Thank you for joining the Strawberry Fields contribution effort! :strawberry:
+:strawberry: Thank you for contributing to Strawberry Fields! :strawberry:

 \- The Strawberry Fields team